Lab Head

 Shivanshi Gupta

 The intricate behaviors displayed by animals and insects have always fascinated me.
-As a city kid, I was always underexposed to nature, but that didn’t stop me from realizing how amazing it actually is.
-My interest in behavioral ecology and phenotypic plasticity grew over the past few years.
-My previous internships helped me explore more into data collection, thermal ecology, intraspecific competition, and statistics.
+My research interests are broadly in behavioral ecology, evolution and phenotypic plasticity.
+My previous internships helped me explore into data collection, thermal ecology, intraspecific competition, and statistics.
 It also made me like arthropods and reptiles as model systems.

 Apart from academics, you’ll find me watching movies and shows, sleeping, doodling, or listening to crime podcasts.
 I also enjoy playing badminton.